tomjaguarpaw/H2/posts/summation.markdown

 [Numberphile's video on summing the positive integers](https://www.youtube.com/watch?v=w-I6XTVZXww) has been confusing people, because physicists have a way of working with mathematics that is very foreign to mathematicians.
-Let's see what we *can* say about the sum of the positive integers that is mathematically rigorous.
+Let's see what Numberphile's proposed proof *can* say about the sum of the positive integers that is mathematically rigorous.

 We've been given